Copyright © Karl Dahlke, 2022

 This can be generalized to higher numbers.
 Suppose you want a coin with 7 different outcomes, each equally likely.
 Instead of a circle, let your quarter have the shape of a pentagon.
 Now it has heads, tails, and 5 edge sides.
 Give it just the right thickness, so that all 7 sides come to rest with equal probability.
 Perhaps h = 1.4×d.

 This may not generalize forever.
 Imagine a coin with a million edge segments, insearch of a million and 2 outcomes.
 The coin would have to be extremely tall, so tall that it lands on heads or tails with a probability of one in a million.
 At that point the coin is so tall that inertia probably keeps it turning, so that it never stands on end at all.
+This is one of those real-world confounding variables.
 If we reach a height where heads and tails are simply impossible, then tossing the coin is equivalent to spinning a wheel having the same number of slots, i.e. the coin in cross section.